vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 94
 performance appears \(as is, in fact, the case in all Tantric ritual worship\) to consist more in evoking mental images and uttering \(audibly or mentally\) mantras than in concrete visible actions.
 At some points, the offi ciating

-adept is to concentrate intensely and/or follow the ascent of his *kuṇḍ alinī* .
+adept is to concentrate intensely and/or follow the ascent of his *kuṇḍalinī* .

 He is therefore intensely and completely implicated, immersed, in what he is doing, The *śrīcakrapūjā* is \(or ought to be\) a total—bodily, mental, spiritual—divinizing experience.
 This aspect appears from the start, in the fi rst stanzas of this chapter, and is continuously underlined by the Dī.